BreakingBI/EndtoEndAzureML/README.md

 # Logictics
 The Hack Project is scheduled for three days (4/6/2021-4/8/2021).
 Here is the tentative plan for the project
+ * 4/6/2021 - Project Kickoff/Azure ML Artifacts Curation
+ * 4/7/2021 - Azure ML Artifacts validation, following the Azure ML project lifecyle
+ * 4/8/2021 - PPT/Video preparation, closing

+We will use this repository for all code samples we leverage for the hack.

 # Typical life cycle of a machine learning project with Azure ML.
 Below is the typical life cyle of a machine learning project.
 Our task will revolve around the life cyle of the project